tailhook/vagga/docs/config.rst

 ``volumes``
     The mapping of mount points to the definition of volume.
 Allows to mount some additional filesystems inside the container.
-See volumes_ for more info.
+See :ref:`volumes` for more info.
 Default is::

         volumes:
             /tmp: !Tmpfs { size: 100Mi, mode: 0o1777 }

     .. note:: You must create a folder for each volume.
-See build_commands_ for documentation.
+See :ref:`build_commands` for documentation.